nastassiar/crudfunctions/README.md

 ## NOT ACTIVE

-No longer maintaining this as you can do this client side with the (Javascript API)[https://docs.microsoft.com/en-us/azure/cosmos-db/javascript-query-api]!
+No longer maintaining this as you can do this client side with the [Javascript API](https://docs.microsoft.com/en-us/azure/cosmos-db/javascript-query-api)!

 # CRUD for CosmosDB on Azure Functions (serverless)